 As a side dish I made this Quinoa, Corn and Feta Salad.

 Also in this post you can see the napkins I recently found at the thrift sore, as discussed here.

-^ This guy is a real family man and is never far from where the action is. ^
+↑ This guy is never far from the action. ↑

 Thank you very much for virtually joining us for dinner!
 It was a pleasure having you here.